dmpierre/eth-private-market/packages/private-market-utils/README.md

 4. Run `make` within the `verifyAndEncryptsigMerkle_cpp` folder
 5. Generate the recursive proof by running: `prove.sh ./relative/path/to/first-proof-prepared-inputs.json ./relative/path/to/cpp/verifyAndEncryptSigMerkleProof ./relative/path/to/verifyAndEncryptSigMerkleProof.vkey`.
 You should see a bunch of logging.
 This is relative to generating the witness.
 Generating the proof can take a bit of time.

 That's it!
 Get the `proof.json` and `public.json` files which were generated during the last step.
+The `proof.json` file is the recursive proof.

+The `public.json` file contains a bunch of public signals, among which the encrypted proof that you initially generated.

 Get your initial `askSigMerkleGroth16Proof-user-1234567890.json` file.
 Go to the marketplace and fill the order with each of those files.

 #### Getting the public signals from a decrypted a groth16 proof